 This is a sneaky little problem that a lot of people miss.

 If our business isn't making money, we blame the offer or we blame ourselves - we're just not good at selling!

 What we never think to do is look to our audience.

 The fact is though, everything else could be spot on, but if there's a problem with your audience, then you're not going to sell.
 Here's what I mean...

-One of the biggest struggles when you're just starting your business can be getting really clear on WHO your audience should be.
+There's one issue that comes up again and again with my clients and the business owners I chat to.
+And that's getting really clear on WHO your audience should be.
 Who is your target market?

 Our natural instinct is to go as broad as possible.
 The broader the market, the more people we can attract, right?

 In fact, the opposite is true: the more specific you can be with your ideal client description, the easier it will be for you to attract those people to your business.
 Let's look at some examples.

 If you were a dog groomer for example, you might say that your ideal clients are dog owners.
 However, to get more specific you could just focus on certain breeds or sizes of dogs.